mattparko/liberty-workshop/03_exercise2.md

 ---
 __Exercise 2 - Open Liberty observability__

-You should now have a running application that is being managed by the Open Liberty Operator.
+You should now have a running application that is being managed by the Open Liberty operator.

-We will now start to explore some additional management and troubleshooting features like monitoring, as well as the Open Liberty Operator tracing and dumping capabilities.
+We will now start to explore some additional management and troubleshooting features like monitoring, as well as the Open Liberty operator tracing and dumping capabilities.

 In this exercise we will:
 1. Explore the out-of-the-box monitoring and dashboards